Kapil-Sunil-Bhatia/Resume/README.md

 - **MongoDB**: Worked with MongoDB, a popular non-relational database, to store and manage application data.
 - **Full-Stack Application Development**: Developed a full-stack resume builder application capable of running in both local and production environments.
 - **Deployment**: Deployed the application to Heroku, making it accessible in a live production environment.
-- **24/7 Support**: Received continuous support throughout the course to resolve any issues and clarify doubts.
+- **24/7 Support**: Received continuous support throughout the course to resolve issues and clarify doubts.

 ## Technologies Used